 NOMMA has a defined contribution 40l(k) plan.
 All regular employees who are 21 years of age or older are eligible to participate upon their hire date.
 Contributions to the plan are made by way of pre-tax and/or post-tax salary deferrals and are made at the sole discretion of the employee up to the maximum amount allowed by federal law.
 NOMMA will make a matching contribution equal to 100% of the first 3% of participants' elective deferrals and 50% of the next 2%.
 All employees are immediately vested in their contributions.
 There is a 3-year vesting period for employer profit-sharing contributions.
-There were no employer profit-sharing contributions for the year ended June 30, 2022.
-For the year ended June 30, 2022, NOMMA recorded retirement contributions in the amount of \$187,034.
+There were no employer profit-sharing contributions for the years ended June 30, 2023 and 2022, NOMMA recorded retirement contributions in the amount of \$174,618 and \$187,034, respectively.